ash0080/gun.doc.cn/Auth.md

 <script src="https://cdn.jsdelivr.net/npm/gun/sea.js"></script>
 ```

-> Note: `lib/cryptomodules` name will change in the future, you'll need to keep your app up to date.
+> Note: If the CDN becomes compromised, your app could be hacked, consider Electron-ifying your app to remove any hosts.
+Also, `lib/cryptomodules` name will change in the future, you'll need to keep your app up to date.

-Now in your javascript you can do:
+Now in your javascript you can instantiate gun and and reference your user:

 ```javascript
 var gun = Gun();
 var user = gun.user();
 ```

-To create a cryptographic identity, use the following command:
+To create a cryptographic identity backed by a public/private key-pair (see the video explainer), just do:

 ```javascript
 // Browser Native Web Crypto API is used to PBKDF2 extend your password.